gusdleon/turnstile-verifier/README.md

-# Turnstile Demo: Workers
+# Turnstile-verifier: Workers

-A simple demo with a Turnstile-protected form, using Cloudflare Workers.
+A simple turnstile-verifier backend using Cloudflare Workers.

-With the code in this repository, we demonstrate [implicit rendering] and [explicit rendering].

 ## Setup